pedrolarben/ElectricDemandForecasting-DL/README.md

 Both datasets can be found at [Red Electrica de España (REE)](https://www.ree.es/en/datos/todate).

-For the TCN implementation, [@philipperemy](https://github.com/philipperemy) library have been used [https://github.com/philipperemy/keras-tcn](https://github.com/philipperemy/keras-tcn).
+For the TCN implementation, [@philipperemy](https://github.com/philipperemy) library has been used [https://github.com/philipperemy/keras-tcn](https://github.com/philipperemy/keras-tcn).